WEFMAX in Quebec

 Catch a taxi from the airport

-PARKING: Valet parking for overnight guest is available at the rate of $25 per car.
-Thee rates are subject to change without prior notification.
+PARKING: The Clarendon Hotel will charge valet parking for overnight guest is available at the rate of $25 per car.
+These rates are subject to change without prior notification.
+If staying at another hotel, please ask for their parking options.

 Petit Champlain District - The Hotel is located in the heart of Old Quebec.
 Wander the quaint shops within the Petit Champlain district and then sock up the peaceful scenery along the nearby St. Lawrence River.
 Explore fascinating churches and other buildings within Old Quebec and discover why this remarkable neighborhood is listed as a UNEXCO World Heritage site.
 In 1608, this was a portside city lined with fur traders.
 Today, souvenir shops and quaint bistros line the pedestrian cobblestone streets with a few fir shops and art galleries scattered around.